-Transactional analysis was developed by Eric Berne, a Canadian psychiatrist, and psychoanalyst, during the 1960s.
+Transactional analysis was developed by Eric Berne, a Canadian psychiatrist and psychoanalyst, during the 1960s.
 Berne referred to the basic unit of social interaction as a transaction.
 TA refers to the study of how individuals interact in social situations.
-Berne was influenced by the fields of empiricism, phenomenology, existentialism, and humanism.3
+Berne was influenced by empiricism, phenomenology, existentialism, and humanism.3

 Berne drew from Freud’s theory that the human psyche includes several components that interact to produce complex behaviors, beliefs, and emotions.
 He used his background as a psychoanalyst to build upon Freud’s philosophical concepts and developed the observable ego states of Child, Parent, and Adult, drawing from Freud’s concepts of the id, ego, and superego.1,4 Although Berne’s ego states do not directly correspond to Freud’s concepts, Berne believed that people assume these roles in certain contexts.2